You are here: Home > Your visit > Patient leaflets > Your Electronic Prescription Service (EPS) outpatient prescription

 Your Electronic Prescription Service (EPS) outpatient prescription

-The Electronic Prescription Service (EPS) is being used at West Middlesex University Hospital (WMUH) to send outpatient prescriptions for certain medicines from certain clinics directly to a community pharmacy of the patient’s choice.
+The Electronic Prescription Service (EPS) is being used on the West Middlesex University Hospital (WMUH) site to send outpatient prescriptions for certain medicines from certain clinics directly to a community pharmacy of the patient’s choice.
 This initiative has been introduced to improve the patient experience, in response to patient feedback.

 The EPS system is the same system used by GPs to prescribe medicines.
-The hospital will only prescribe medicines via this system that are readily available in community pharmacies.
+The hospital will only prescribe medicines via this system which are readily available in community pharmacies.

 If the medicine can be prescribed via the EPS system, this leaflet aims to explain the process.